 CELL employs education experts with in-depth knowledge and experience in strategies for school transformation.
 The staff focuses on improving schools, engaging communities, and leveraging resources for progress in academic achievement throughout Indiana.

-Janet Boyle, Assistant Director
+Janet Boyle, Executive Director

 Dan Clark, Consultant